indigo0086/spa-lunch-and-learn/README.md

     bower install

-This will create a bower_components folder in the web path, again, do not check this into source control
+This will create a bower_components folder in the web path with the necessary required packages.
+Again, do not check this into source control

 ## Running the Server and Developing